talorlik/ldap-2fa-on-k8s/WARP.md

 environment variables
 - Create backend.hcl from template if it doesn't exist
 - Update variables.tfvars with selected values
-- **Mirror third-party Docker images to ECR** (OpenLDAP, Redis, PostgreSQL)
+- **Mirror third-party Docker image to ECR** (OpenLDAP)
-  - Checks which images already exist in ECR
+  - Checks if image already exists in ECR
-  - Only mirrors missing images from Docker Hub
+  - Only mirrors if missing from Docker Hub
   - Uses Deployment Account credentials for ECR operations
 - Set Kubernetes environment variables using set-k8s-env.sh
 - Run all Terraform commands automatically (init, workspace, validate, plan,